You may need a new car if yours breaks down and is too expensive to repair. But what are your options if you are in a DMP?

 A DMP (Debt Management Plan) can last a number of years.
 During this time you may need to buy a new car.
-The one you are currently driving might have become beyond economic repair.
-Alternatively perhaps you are not a car owner but now need one.
+Yours may have become beyond economic repair.
+Alternatively perhaps you do not own one but now need to.

 There is nothing to stop you buying a vehicle.
 However the main issue is where the money will come from.
 Given you are in your Plan it is unlikely that you will have the required cash just lying around.